Ideas-on-Stage/ideasonstage.com/content/services/presentations-training/pitch-for-corporations/index.en.md

 +++
 draft			= false
 title			= "Reboot your company" description 	= "If your team were a startup, how much more creative and agile would they be?
-Find out with this fun, innovative workshop." categories	= [ "Training & Workshops" ] url 			= "/presentations-training/pitch-for-corporations/" picture		= "image.jpg" schema		= "Course"
+Find out with this fun, innovative workshop." url 				= "/presentations-training/pitch-for-corporations/" picture			= "image.jpg" schema			= "Course"
 +++

 ## Everyone has an idea to pitch